 - These emails have much lower open rates than an email list that you’d gather for yourself.

 - These emails have much lower click rates than an email like that you’d gather for yourself.
 These people don’t know you and they don’t know your product.
 They might just be here browsing the latest and greatest in tech rather than looking to buy.

 - They’re in a completely different frame of mind than serious backers.
 This might be the first time they’ve been introduced to your product.
 As such, they aren’t in the “buy” frame of mind.
 Remember, people don’t immediately buy a new product they’re introduced to, they have to read about it, understand it, form an emotional connection with it and then proceed to decide whether they would want to buy it or not.
 The few that buy are outliers and their actions should be taken with a grain of salt.

 - You can only track them and remarket to them if they do click to your page (native on Indiegogo, Kickstarter if you’re using a special third-party link tracking tool).
 Getting people to your page is the most critical for you at this stage since you will “cookie” them and be able to remarket to them via advertisements.

 Second, these third party platforms have even begun building out their own pre-order eCommerce stores.
 As an entrepreneur with a campaign running, you’ll be paying to be a presence on their storefront.

-The good: you’ll be visible to more people.
-These platforms have spent a lot of their hard earned dollars bringing more eyes to their website, they already drive exposure so just by being there you’re increasing your own exposure.
+You’ll be visible to more people.
+These platforms have spent a lot of their hard-earned dollars bringing more eyes to their website, they already drive exposure so just by being there you’re increasing your own exposure.